SirRicSteel/TheosResearch.org/governor/THEOS_Governor_Reference_Mechanism_v1.1_Cumulative_Wisdom.md

 - Auditable but non-exploitable

 **Philosophical Foundation:**
-This mechanism implements **functional time** — enabling the system to be shaped by past consequences without requiring consciousness or memory of specific interactions.
+This mechanism implements **functional time** — enabling the system to be shaped by past consequences without requiring recursive refinement or memory of specific interactions.
 See [THEOS Functional Time](../governance/THEOS_Functional_Time.md) for the conceptual foundation.

 ### 1.1 Governor Flow Overview